richardbowden/example_app/README.md

 this project uses `dep` install from https://github.com/golang/dep

-To build `go build` or to cross compile got all support os's `gox` or for linux if on the Mac, `gox -osarch="linux/amd64"`
+To build `go build` or to cross compile for all support os's `gox` or for linux if on the Mac, `gox -osarch="linux/amd64"` https://github.com/mitchellh/gox

 Config is taken from env vars, all logging is to stdout.